 The Doula Program to Accompany and Comfort has been training, assigning and supervising Doula Volunteers since 2001.

-In 2012, after 11 years under the auspices of a social service agency JBFCS (Jewish Board of Family and Children's Services), The Doula Program was established as an independent nonprofit organization under the leadership of Amy Levine, the Program Director at the time.
+In 2012, after 11 years under the auspices of a social service agency JBFCS (Jewish Board of Family and Children's Services), the Doula Program was established as an independent nonprofit organization.

 Phyllis Rothschild Farley died peacefully and